EliaTarasoff/super-tabletop-rpg/species/marshmallow.md

 Slots: [ ]-[ ]-[ ]-[ ]

 ### Fiery Fervor
-You work yourself up to a red-hot passion - deal fire damage to everyone nearby.
+You work yourself up to a red-hot passion - deal fire damage in a short radius.
 (Damage one box per use.)
 Slots: [ ]-[ ]